jonmikeli/docs/iot/iot-tools.md

     - standalone application (mobile application)

 ### Containerized
 The containerized simulator is the initial and default version of the simulator.
-It is the one which offers the most possibilities.
-It is more suitable for a set of simulated devices in a park of devices.
+It is the richer and more versatile type of built simulator here.
+It finds its place in projects that need different IoT simulated devices running autonomously.

 ### Mobile app